priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Closures
+**Concept**: Inner functions that capture and remember variables from their enclosing scope, even after the outer function returns.
 **Analogy**: Like a backpack that remembers what you put in it, even after you leave home.
 ```python
 def create_multiplier(factor):